“The journey is what brings us happiness, not the destination.”

 There are times even though we are doing everything correctly, life still doesn’t happen exactly the way we want it to.
 That’s one of the beauties of life.
 It’s unpredictable, which makes it challenging and worthwhile.

-If we know exactly what will happen in our lives and how each event will unfold, then life becomes foreseeable.
-Life would not be fun because it would lack excitement and uncertainty.
+If we know exactly what will happen in our lives and how each event will unfold, life becomes foreseeable.
+It would not be fun because it would lack excitement and uncertainty.
 It’s like watching a movie knowing every scene.

 Without knowing what will absolutely happen, we can further appreciate what our life will play out.
 And even in the midst of obstacles, you may find it difficult to be thankful for them.
 You may wish you can advance into the future and skip those tribulations.